-- Please submit questions of clarification in the chat. - I will try to handle them as they come up. - We will do a verbal Q&A once the material has been presented. - Slides will be available from the NEED website tomorrow (https://needelegation.org/delivered\presentations.php)
+- Please submit questions in the chat. - I will try to handle them as they come up, but may take them in a bunch as time permits. - We will do a verbal Q&A once the material has been presented. - And the questions in the chat have been addressed. - Slides will be available from the NEED website tomorrow (https://needelegation.org/delivered_presentations.php)